etychon/eCVD-Templates/README.md

 # UPT

 Written in XML with JSON payload.
 Make sure to validate full syntax is correct before moving to production with https://github.com/etychon/iotoc-userPropertyTypes-validator
-The UPT is part of the core product and cannot be changed by the user.
+For the moment, the UPT is part of the core product and cannot be changed by the user (but this is about to change in 2024).
 It is provided here under the `UPT` directory as a reference for all variable names and types.

 # Templates